 Like I said, I realise how lucky I am and I couldn’t do it without my support network.
 Not for a second.
 This was one of the reasons we moved from London to Leeds- I was pretty lonely and isolated when I had Oliver and couldn’t quite see how I could merge my life as a busy filmmaker and writer pre baby without moving closer to family.

 So life is packed to the core but I love it.
-I run two blogs, this one and I’ve just launched Mummy’s Got Style, I’m developing and co writing a TV series with a renowned production company based in London and New York and I often guest lecture at universities.
+I run this blog and I’m developing and co writing a TV series with a renowned production company based in London and New York and I often guest lecture at universities.
 It does sound manic but the thing is it isn’t.
 Not every day anyway.
 I tend to write when the baby sleeps in the day and at night when both boys are in bed and my husband can help.

 I stop working when Oliver is home from nursery and we all eat and play together as a family.
 I spend two hours on Saturday and Sunday morning catching up on deadlines be it paid posts for the blog or script deadlines and it works.